Why is this important?

 If you have difficulty in filling out the summons or copy summons you may be able to obtain help from the sheriff clerk.

-If the details of the case are complicated you should consult an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If the details of the case are complicated you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 Lodging the claim